informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

 #### Multiple errors on the page

 Since our apps are complicated and can have multiple components that behave somewhat independently (and in an asynchronous fashion), there might be a case that the page throws multiple errors.
-As soon as an error is thrown, we're dispatching it to the error service and the error service will display it right away.
-If in this state (while we're showing the error) another error is dispatched, the error handler is going to act differently depending on the type of the error.
+As soon as an error is thrown, we're dispatchErroring it to the error service and the error service will display it right away.
+If in this state (while we're showing the error) another error is dispatchErrored, the error handler is going to act differently depending on the type of the error.
 In general, we can categorize errors in the following categories:

 1. Blocking errors: When we encounter such errors, we cannot simply recover the app state.
 In this case, the error popup is supposed to block the user from interacting with the page and offer a way to get out of the broken state.
 The actions in this type of error are usually redirecting the user to a completely different location, or the same page with different settings.